 - Coffee grounds: Many coffee shops will gladly save their used coffee grounds for you.
 Work the grounds right into your raised beds.
 You can also top dress your plants with coffee grounds through the growing season.

 - Composted manure: Composted manure from horses, cows, chickens, goats, or sheep makes an amazing garden fertilizer.
 Just make sure it comes from a clean source and is fully composted.
 Raw (uncomposted) manure will burn your seeds and plants.

 - Rabbit manure: I am so excited about this addition to our homestead!
-Rabbit poop is the only animal manure that can be added directly to garden beds without composting.
+Rabbit poop is a “cold” manure that can be added directly to garden beds without composting.
 Rich in nitrogen and other important nutrients, it’s like an organic version of Miracle-Gro!